 Weekly Research Roundup

-Each week during the 2019-2020 school year, we will highlight current research on topics related to either the year’s theme of empathy and connection, or the book Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls by psychologist Lisa Damour, Ph.D.
-In case you missed any of them, or would like to revisit any, here is a list of the topics we addressed with links to more detailed information and resources.
+Each week during the 2019-2020 school year, we highlighted current research on topics related to either the year’s theme of empathy and connection, or the book Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls by psychologist Lisa Damour, Ph.D.
+In case you missed or would like to revisit any of them, here is a list of the topics we addressed with links to more detailed information and resources.

 Research Roundup Archive:

 6/1: Rethinking Education

 - Jal Mehta, Professor of Education at the Harvard Graduate School of Education, has written a reflection on the necessities and opportunities that the forced transition to remote learning provide.
 In "Why Distance Learning Should Not Replicate School," he observes, "At a fundamental level, we need to begin by recognizing that learning at home is just a different proposition than learning at school.
 We should not be trying to "implement" school learning at home.
 Rather, we should be taking advantage of our new circumstances, and draw on the strengths that come with learning at home.
 Learning at home provides longer blocks, allows for more choice, more depth, and more ways that it can fit the needs and desires of the child.
 It allows students to become more self-directed in their learning and take more agency over it."
 In this article, Mehta outlines the key differences between learning at home and learning in school and identifies benefits for students in terms of greater responsibility and independence, as well as the potential for deeper and sustained learning.
 Given that some degree or form of remote learning remains a possibility for the foreseeable future, this transformation will require teachers, students, and parents alike to reframe their understanding of education by embracing possibilities that fall outside the realm of the familiar.
 Read Mehta's full article here.